 Does this page answer your questions about Ashton Health and Rehabilitation?

 Among this nursing home's several poor grades was its F in the area of nursing care.
 When computing our nursing scores, we assess both nursing hours and the levels of licensure of those nurses.
 This place offered just 0.4 hours of nursing care per patient each day.
 This is well below average.
 Finally, we also looked at some nursing quality-based metrics in computing our nursing ratings.
 This facility fared well when it comes to avoiding major falls and pressure ulcers.
 We consider these areas to be indicators of the quality of nursing care.

 Long-term Care Quality

-The last area we scored is long-term care.
-This nursing home received a very poor grade of F in this category.
-For patients looking for a permanent place to live rather than rehabilitation, long-term care grades are a key measure.
-After considering the volume of care provided by nurses, we then looked at the facility's vaccination data.
-We were optimistic to find that this facility vaccinated 97.1875 percent of its patients for pneumonia.
-Surprisingly, this facility was able to limit hospitalizations.
-With only 0.02 hospitalizations per 1,000 long-term resident days, this nursing home had fewer hospitalizations than most nursing homes.
-Unfortunately, a few of its other scores in the category were not as favorable as these.
+The last area we analyzed is long-term care, where this nursing home was given a rock bottom grade here as well.
+It received a lowly F for this category, which is obviously a major disappointment.
+In a long-term care environment, the nursing home's primary goal is to maintain patients' quality of life and keep them safe.
+Once we finished looking at the amount of nursing care, we turned to the facility's vaccination statistics.
+We were pleased to find that this facility vaccinates 96.57321 percent of its patients against pneumonia.
+To our surprise, this place was able to limit hospitalizations.
+With only 0.01 hospitalizations per one thousand long-term resident days, this facility has less hospitalizations than most nursing homes.
+Sadly, a few of its other scores in this category were not as favorable as these.

 Rating Over Time